 But, even as this obviously flawed style of thinking made me a lot more stubborn and confused and unequipped in the following years of intense decision making and moving on, I still remain adamently grateful to have had the chance to inculcate it.
 Granted that all it’s stated shortcomings are painfully valid, I cannot deny that it is also the primary reason I never lost my interests when the world around me struggled to pick up books and forgot what feeling stories was like.
 I never lost the strength to cling on with a death grip to everything I held dear, even though my circumstances became more complex and demanding and mature.

 While it’s true that I now possess a brain with the most scattered sort of cognition and a spectrum of preoccupations that make no coherent sense in the same person, it’s also true that I can make time for myself even when there is none.
 I do very stupid things, but somehow they always feel worth it.
 Amidst all the thinking and ageing, I realize that I developed a perseverance for things that make me feel alive and happy and fascinated.
 And, because I never understood how to sort things that “matter” from things that don’t, I never even considered letting some of those things go for the sake of other “more important” ones.

-I don’t understand how to make things work when they don’t organically.
+Because I, as a dynamic and constantly lost person, don’t understand how to make things work when they don’t organically.

 How do you devote yourself to a bigger cause when you would always rather stay in and watch movies?
 How do you begin to care when you are always distracted?
 How do you work when there are so many cute Korean boys in this world?